Skip to main content

 Why Customs and Border Security Need AI-powered Natural Language Processing

 Customs and border security is a massive job, undertaken by a broad array of agencies worldwide.
 They all work toward a single goal: enabling the efficient cross-border land, sea, and air passage of legitimate travelers and goods, while concurrently stemming the flow of criminals and contraband.
-Their success relies on the use of artificial intelligence-powered natural language processing technologies (NLP) to match names and find insights in mountains of publicly available information.
+Their success relies on the use of artificial intelligence-powered natural language processing (NLP) technologies to match names and find insights in mountains of publicly available information (PAI).

 These capabilities are increasingly important in an evolving threat landscape.
 Customs and border security officials today face an increase in global trade, pandemics, new migration patterns, and a rise in drug trafficking.
 All these issues make efficient and effective customs and border protection procedures more important than ever.